Church Planter - Korowai People, Indonesia

 The Pig Attack

 Last spring in the village, a local captured a wild pig and brought it into the middle of the village.
-He thoughtlessly tied it with a weak vine, which soon snapped under the animal’s weight.
-There were many children milling about in the village at this time.
+He thoughtlessly tied it with a delicate vine, which soon snapped under the animal’s weight.
+Many children were milling about in the village at this time.
 Seeing the danger, Jimi selflessly placed himself between the pig and the threatened children.
-Jimi was pinned between the pig and heavy brush, helpless and unable to free himself.
+Jimi was pinned between the pig and dense brush, helpless and unable to free himself.
 The pig gored and bit him in several places.
-Jimi prayed desperately for God to scare the pig off.
+Jimi desperately prayed for God to scare the pig off.
 Suddenly, as soon as the prayer was spoken, the pig turned and bolted into the jungle.

 The tribe began to mourn Jimi’s death even while he was alive due to the severity of his wounds.
 The evangelist Endinus learned of the attack and traveled downriver to view the body.
 Jimi was pale, his wounds were infected, and his toe was dangling loosely.
-He was alive, but was unable to stand even when a medivac was finally arranged and carried him to the coast for further treatment and surgery.
+He was alive but was unable to stand, even when a medivac was arranged and carried him to the coast for further treatment and surgery.
 Two months later, Jimi returned to the village in order to continuing teaching the children.
-One month later he limped into the river to baptize a tribal youth named Musa.
-Musa was largely the fruit of Jimi’s ministry.
+One month more afterward he limped into the river to baptize a tribal youth named Musa.
+Musa was mostly the fruit of Jimi’s ministry.